honeytoast/BobaRecDiscordBot/README.md

 ├── sample.jpg                 -> sample of what the bot looks like in Discord └── .gitignore
 ```

+## Optional (Set up on Google Cloud VM instance)
+1. SSH into your VM instance
+2. Install tmux or a terminal multiplexer of your choice
+3. Clone this repository and follow the rest of the instructions to set up
+4. Ensure to run the last step (python bot.py) while you are in a terminal multiplexer session

 ## Set up your environment
 python3 -m venv /path/to/venv